Gunnar Viken

 Gunnar Johannes Viken (born 9 July 1948 in Levanger) is a Norwegian dairy farmer and politician for the Conservative Party.
 Since 2007 he has been county mayor of Nord-Trøndelag County Municipality.

 Viken has been a member of the Nord-Trøndelag County Council since 1999 and a deputy member of the Storting since 2013.
 Prior to his election as county mayor in 2007, he chaired the Conservative Party group in the county council for 4 years and the county agricultural board for 12 years.
-He entered politics as a member of the municipal council of Mosvik in the early 1980s.
+He entered politics as a member of the municipal council of Mosvik Municipality in the early 1980s.
 Viken did not seek his party's renomination to the county council in 2015.

-Raised on a family farm in Mosvik, he passed the National Driving Teacher School and managed a driving school in Levanger from 1976 to 1982.
-Since 1982 he has been a dairy farmer and forester in Mosvik.
+Raised on a family farm in Mosvik Municipality, he passed the National Driving Teacher School and managed a driving school in Levanger Municipality from 1976 to 1982.
+Since 1982 he has been a dairy farmer and forester in Mosvik Municipality.